droscy/thermod-monitor-buttonled/README.md

 # Thermod Button-LED monitor
 Thermod monitor for Raspberry Pi with one button and one RGB LED.

-The LED reports the current status of the thermostat, while the Button can be used to change the status in a, almost, sequential way: from any status to `auto` and from `auto` to `tmax` on first pressing, then from `tmax` to `off`, from `off` to `tmin`, from `tmin` to `antifreeze` and from
+The LED reports the current status of the thermostat, while the button can be used to change the status in a, almost, sequential way: from any status to `auto` and from `auto` to `tmax` on first pressing, then from `tmax` to `off`, from `off` to `tmin`, from `tmin` to `antifreeze` and from